-- 1. The required minimum Bible Core with a cumulative grade point average of 2.4 (2.0 for University Studies majors only). - 2.
+- 1. The required minimum Bible Core with a cumulative grade point average of 2.4. - 2.
 Successful completion of an additional major or minor, as the program specifies. - 3.
-For Bible and Ministry/Bible and Worship majors, the completion of at least 1200 hours with a grade no lower than "C".
+For Bible and Ministry/Bible and Worship majors, the completion of at least 120 hours with a grade no lower than "C".